Actual performance & risks

 The risks of Index Investing on Wall Street

 An investor runs a market risk on his stock investments, because the values of his investments appear to fluctuate randomly.
 During economic downturns, the fluctuations appear to add up downwards to a so-called Maximum Drawdown (MDD).
 The MDD is a good measure for the maximum interim loss an investor may suffer on his long-term expected annualized return.
 During upturns, the fluctuations appear to add up to new heights.
-DigiFundManager introduces the concept of a validation period, a period of "In Sample" testing of actual historic cumulative value fluctuations of the calculated time series of optimal portfolios.
+DigiFundManager introduces the concept of a validation period, a period of "Out-Of-Sample" testing of actual historic cumulative value fluctuations of the calculated time series of portfolios.
+We optimize the weightings in a gradient search to get optimal portfolios.
 We try to make sure that the back test in hindsight represents the actual value fluctuations of the investments over time, including stocks that have become inactive.
-We advise the user to extend the validation period as to include a couple of recessions, at least 20 years, preferably 30 years.
+We advise the user to extend the validation period as to include at least the last Global Financial Crisis (GFC), at least 15 years, preferably 30 years.
 Stock Indices (S&P500 and the DJIA) are known to go down by about -50% during recessions.
 Not only retail investors cannot bear intermediate losses of -50% on long-term annualized gains of 7%-8%:

 - Large drawdowns on the way to a long-term average can leave you without means to live your life.

 - Several banks went broke or needed and received financial injections on their ways to long-term averages during the last financial crisis as they were too big to fail.